Alvars in the Interlake

 What are the different types of alvars?

-In Manitoba there are four main types of alvars:
+There are four main types of alvars in Manitoba:

 - savannah: trees are abundant, but remain below 60 percent canopy cover